 All to often a negligent driver has no insurance.
 This may not prevent a person from bringing a claim.
 Many drivers will have what is known as coverage for uninsured drivers.
 A similar situation comes up when someone is injured by a person whose insurance is insufficient to cover the damage.
 In Illinois drivers are required to have at least $20,000 dollars in insurance coverage (with certain unusual exceptions).
 If a victim sustains more than the $20,000 they may have a claim against their own policy for damages exceeding $20,000.

-The under-insurance claim is a claim against the victim's or the owner of the car in which the victim is riding's policy.
+The under-insurance claim is a claim against the victim’s policy, or the policy of the owner of the car that the victim was a passenger in.
 The claim is governed by the terms of the policy, although Illinois law mandates minimum policy terms.
 In many situations the claim has a provision for arbitration or a similar process.
 Typically, each party picks an arbitrator.
 Then the two arbitrators pick a third arbitrator.

 At Ackerman Law Office we understand the arbitration process.
 James Ackerman has advocated to change the rule that allows insurance companies to hire their own attorneys as arbitrators.
 He hires arbitrators who are fair.
 He is willing to formally arbitrate the uninsured/under-insured claim if necessary.
 However, he will do what he can to settle it so his clients do not have to go through a process that can be unpleasant for them.

 Ackerman Law is willing to formally arbitrate an uninsured car accident claim, but prefers to settle for a faster and less unpleasant experience.
 Get results now.
-Contact us at Ackerman Law office at (217) 789-1977.
+Contact us at Ackerman Law Office at 217-789-1977.
 We are confident in our ability to win, so we take these claims on a contingent fee basis.
 We offer free initial consultations.
-All of our clients get prompt action and personal attention.
+All of our clients get prompt action and personalized attention.
 See what our clients have to say on our Client Reviews page.
 Read more on our Springfield Injury Lawyer Blog.